mortezaomidi/oxford-intermediate/week#0/speaking.md

     Despite these advantages, there are a lot of weaknesses which is famous.
 I don't want to describe these problems here.
 You know that better than me!

 2. Does bad weader ever affect transport in your country?
     - Yes, it is obvious that bad weader affects transportation in all countries.
-For example when rainfall happens, the streets of tehran are getting crowded.
+For example when rainfall happens, the streets of Tehran are getting crowded.
 Some people want to go home quiqly, and others like to go out and enjoy.
 In such situation the number of cars, buses, and motorcyclets increase over the time.
 Somtimes even the cost of renting taxi changed.
 Many travelS may also be canceled.
 It should be noted that, based on studies, there is a direct relationship between waeather condition and the number of accidend occured.

 3. Talk about a book you are reading now or have read recently? you should say: